Peter Pan in Scarlet

-Peter Pan in Scarlet (2006) is a novel by British author Geraldine McCaughrean.
+Peter Pan in Scarlet is a 2006 novel by British author Geraldine McCaughrean.
 It is the official sequel to J. M. Barrie's Peter and Wendy (1911), as it was authorised by Great Ormond Street Hospital, which was granted all rights to the characters and original writings by Barrie in 1929.
 McCaughrean was selected in 2004 following a competition in which novelists were invited to submit a sample chapter and plot outline for a sequel.
 Set in 1926, the book continues the story of the Lost Boys, the Darling family, and Peter Pan, during the reign of George V and following World War I.

 The book was released internationally on 5 October 2006.
 The first United Kingdom printing consisted of a standard run of approximately 30,000 copies, and a limited edition of 1,500 copies with a specially printed bookplate, individually numbered and signed by the author.
 In Britain it was released with a cover illustration and interior silhouettes by David Wyatt, and in the United States with a cover illustration by Tony DiTerlizzi.
 The US edition features interior silhouette illustrations by Scott M. Fischer.
 The book was also released in audio format in the UK and US.

 Five copies of a special edition, leather bound in a slipcase, were also printed; the author, Great Ormond Street Hospital, Oxford University Press, and HM The Queen (Patron of Great Ormond Street Hospital) each received one of these special edition books.
 The fifth was auctioned at the book launch.

 A new edition, fully illustrated in colour by David Wyatt, abridged by Geraldine McCaughrean for younger readers, was published in the UK in October 2008 by Oxford University Press.

 Plot summary

 The novel returns to Wendy Darling, her brother John, and Nibs, Slightly, Tootles, the Twins and Curly, who were once Peter Pan's Lost Boys.
 The six boys were adopted by Mr and Mrs Darling at the end of Peter and Wendy.
+Michael Darling had died during the Great War.